 Some readers have commented that his book is a definite must-read for America’s children, for those caught in a web of absolute despair, and for individuals who seek to make a difference in their communities.
 Others agree that the book contains humor, sorrow, stress, and joy any reader

-In 2016, Dr. Shepard's voice was added to the TED Talk global community of speakers.
+In 2016, Shepard's voice was added to the TED Talk global community of speakers.

 At the continued request from his audience that he put his book in audiobook format, that task was completed in 2018.

-In becoming the Founding Executive Director of the Science and Engineering Alliance, Inc. (known as SEA), and moving an idea from conception to reality, his work to create access and open doors of opportunity for faculty and students at HBCUs led him to become a chief negotiator for inclusion of HBCUs in the federal government's multi-billion dollars-a-year research enterprise.
-After leading SEA for nearly a quarter of a century and the organization exceeding its mission, he closed SEA in 2013 and formed The Shepard Institute (TSI), LLC that same year as the vehicle to continue his work.
+In becoming the Founding Executive Director of the Science and Engineering Alliance, Inc. (known as SEA), and moving an idea from conception to reality, Shepard's work to create access and open doors of opportunity for faculty and students at HBCUs led him to become a chief negotiator for inclusion of HBCUs in the federal government's multi-billion dollars-a-year research enterprise.
+After leading SEA for nearly a quarter of a century and the organization exceeding its mission, he closed SEA in 2013 and formed The Shepard Institute (TSI), LLC that same year as the vehicle to continue his advocacy work for HBCUs.

 A native of Garner, North Carolina, Dr. Shepard now enjoys life moving between Maryland and North Carolina.
-He and his wife Alzonia are the proud parents of three adult children and three grandchildren.
+He and his wife Alzonia, a 1971 St. Aug. grad, are the proud parents of three adult children and three grandchildren.